|

-Some people collect houses.
-Others
+Some people collect houses while others

-collect vintage cars.
-And, yet others collect
+collect "barn find" vintage cars.
+Others collect

 exceedingly rare coins.
 My aspirations are a bit more